pusher/cide/README.md

 *cide* is a command-line tool that runs tests in an isolated (docker) environment.
 It solves a problem where Jenkins workers need all the project's dependencies (possibly conflicting) to be installed on the boxes.
-With *cide* each run gets it's own set of temporary docker containers which are scratched at the end.
-Incidentally it's also possible to run the same `cide` command on the developer machine and get the same build environment as on the CI.
+With *cide* each run gets its own set of temporary docker containers which are scratched at the end.
+Incidentally it is also possible to run the same `cide` command on the developer machine and get the same build environment as on the CI.
 This makes configuration iterations much shorter and allows to converge on a working configuration faster.